OffByOneStudios/craft-lisp/docs/iteration.md

 * `(Iterable I)`
   * `(Iterator I)`

 All `Iterator`s are `Iterable`s.
-An `Iterator` stores the current iteration state and can be use to iterator through a collection.
+An `Iterator` stores the current iteration state and can be use to iterate through a collection.
 An `Iterable` can create an `Iterator`.

 * [Julia](https://docs.julialang.org/en/latest/manual/interfaces/#man-interface-iteration-1)